puffyCid/artemis-book/src/scripting/deno.md

 A really cool capability of `artemis` is it contains an embedded `JavaScript` runtime via [Deno](https://deno.land/).
 Deno is V8 based `JavaScript` runtime written in Rust.
-By importing the `deno_core` crates this allows us to create our own `JavaScript` runtime geared specifically for forensics and IR!
+By importing the `deno_core` crate this allows us to create our own `JavaScript` runtime geared specifically for forensics and IR!

 For example, the Rust `artemis` function `get_registry(registry_file_path)` can be used to parse a provided `Registry` file on disk.
 By registering this